 The « Anthropolis » chair is investigating user centered eco-innovations for sustainable urban and semi-urban development for the benefit of citizens and local authorities, taking into account the interactions between urban systems.

-The Chair will focus specifically on the application of interactions between mobility systems (of individuals and goods) and other systems (the commercial system, energy systems, information systems, the urbanisation and construction system, etc.), starting from each user’s specific objectives (each commodity), and public authorities.
+The Chair focuses specifically on the application of interactions between mobility systems (of individuals and goods) and other systems (the commercial system, energy systems, information systems, the urbanisation and construction system, etc.), starting from each user’s specific objectives (each commodity), and public authorities.

-It will identify the methods and fundamental tools needed to take into account the needs of the citizen-user, the city and the local authority, in the design processes of systems and services.
+It identifies the methods and fundamental tools needed to take into account the needs of the citizen-user, the city and the local authority, in the design processes of systems and services.